 Another way to ensure that you have everything you need to pass the exam is to use CMA exam prep.
 You can learn all about the most popular courses and get my advice on which ones to trust in my CMA review course comparison.

-To ensure you pass the CMA exam parts 1 and 2, you need to study properly.
+To ensure you pass the CMA exam Parts 1 and 2, you need to study properly.
 As I mentioned above, one reason for the low CMA pass rates is that people simply did not prepare for the exam properly.
-They may have been told it was the easier exam, or they may have just dropped into it on a whim, without much preparation put into it.
+For instance, they may have been told it was an easier exam.
+Or, they may have just dropped into it on a whim, without much preparation put into it.
 Furthermore, they could have taken the CMA exam when they were not an accounting major and without doing the proper research to ensure they passed.

-Finally, to learn all about the CMA exam process, you can sign up to my e-course, which is completely free!
+Finally, to learn all about the CMA exam process, you can sign up for my e-course, which is completely free!
 Learn more about the course or sign up directly below.

 Get Free CMA Information!